ansemjo/sleepyzpool/README.md

 * `--interval` is the interval in seconds; `60` might make sense
 * `--limit` is the number of intervals with no I/O before issuing the standby command

+And optionally:

+* `--quiet` will silence the `iostat` log output when all disks are spun down

 ### example

 This is an example with a very short timeout (6 × 10 seconds) on a zpool `tank` across four drives: